 Since incorporation, we have incurred significant operating losses.
-Our net loss was approximately \$2.9 million and \$5.6 million for the three months ended March 31, 2014 and March 31, 2013, respectively.
-As of March 31, 2014, we had an accumulated deficit of \$101.4 million.
+As of June 30, 2014, we had an accumulated deficit of \$108.8 million.
 We do not know whether or when we will become profitable.
-We have not generated any revenues to date from product sales and have financed our operations primarily through private placements of our preferred stock, convertible debt financings and secured debt financings.
+We have not generated any revenues to date from product sales and have financed our operations primarily through the public offering of our common stock, private placements of our preferred stock, convertible debt financings and secured debt financings.
 We have not completed development of any product candidate and have devoted substantially all of our financial resources and efforts to research and development, including preclinical studies and clinical trials.
 We expect to continue to incur significant expenses and operating losses over the next several years.
 Our net losses may fluctuate significantly from quarter to quarter and year to year.
 Net losses and negative cash flows have had, and will continue to have, an adverse effect on our stockholders deficit and working capital.
 We anticipate that our expenses will increase substantially if and as we:

-- initiate the following planned clinical trials of CRLX101, our most advanced product candidate: a Phase 2 clinical trial in combination with Avastin (bevacizumab) in patients with relapsed renal cell carcinoma; a pivotal clinical trial in combination with Avastin in patients with relapsed platinum-resistant ovarian cancer; and a Phase 2 clinical trial in combination with chemoradiotherapy in patients with rectal cancer who are being treated through the administration of therapeutic agents prior to surgery.
-We refer to this form of treatment as neoadjuvant therapy, and we refer to patients who receive neoadjuvant therapy as patients with neoadjuvant rectal cancer; - continue to support ongoing investigator-sponsored clinical trials, or ISTs, of CRLX101 in relapsed renal cell carcinoma, relapsed ovarian cancer, neoadjuvant rectal cancer, gastric cancer and small cell lung cancer; - initiate our planned Phase 1 clinical trial of CRLX301, our second most advanced product candidate; - continue our research and preclinical development of additional product candidates utilizing our Dynamic Tumor Targeting Platform with small and large molecule payloads; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - in the future, establish a sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize any products for which we may obtain regulatory approval; - maintain, expand and protect our intellectual property portfolio; - · add equipment and physical infrastructure to support our research and development; - hire additional clinical, quality control and scientific personnel; and - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts.
+- initiate company-sponsored clinical trials of CRLX101, our most advanced product candidate, including single-arm trials and randomized trials; - support ongoing and any new investigator-sponsored clinical trials, or ISTs, of CRLX101; - initiate our planned Phase 1 clinical trial of CRLX301, our second most advanced product candidate; - continue our research and preclinical development of additional product candidates utilizing our Dynamic Tumor Targeting Platform; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - in the future, establish a sales, marketing and distribution infrastructure in the United States and scale up external manufacturing capabilities to commercialize any products for which we may obtain regulatory approval; - · maintain, expand and protect our intellectual property portfolio; - add equipment and physical infrastructure to support our research and development; - · hire additional clinical, regulatory, quality and scientific personnel; and - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts.